Brian Coyle: 1970s and later

 Locally, Coyle spent much time in the mid-to-late-1970s working on tenants' rights issues, and campaigning (unsuccessfully) for a rent control ordinance.
 He was also active in powerline protests in rural Minnesota (along with future Minnesota Senator Paul Wellstone).
 From 1979 to 1981, Coyle organized with Minnesotans Against the Downtown Dome (MADD), a coalition opposed to the construction of a subsidized sports stadium in downtown Minneapolis.

 In 1978, Coyle ran as an independent candidate for US Senator, in a special election to complete the term of Hubert Humphrey (losing to David Durenberger).
 In 1979, he ran for Mayor of Minneapolis (losing to DFL'er Don Fraser).
 He ran for the Minneapolis City Council (Ward 6) in 1981, but lost to incumbent Jackie Slater in a close race.
-In 1983, he won election to the City Council, where he concentrated on affordable housing, human rights, economic development, the environment and transportation.
+In 1983, in a newly drawn sixth ward centered on the neighborhoods of Whittier, the Wedge, Cedar-Riverside, and parts of downtown, he won election to the City Council, where he concentrated on affordable housing, human rights, economic development, the environment and transportation.
 Coyle also fought for light rail transportation and domestic partner benefits.
 He served as council vice president.
 He was one of 13 openly gay elected officials at the International Network of Lesbian and Gay Officials (INLGO) Conference in 1985.

 Coyle served three terms on the City Council.
 He was diagnosed as HIV-positive in 1986, but this was not known publicly until 1991, the same year that he died from AIDS-related complications, aged 47.
 Ford House is a memorial to Coyle.
 A Minneapolis community center, a neighborhood garden and a Human Rights Campaign leadership award also carry his name.
 On October 13, 1996, a commissioned bust of Coyle, created by artist Deborah Richert, was unveiled in the rotunda of Minneapolis' City Hall.